shashist/Computational-math/README.md

 # Computational-math
-Practical tasks for the same course in DCAM 5th semestr.
+Practical tasks for the same course in DCAM 5th semester.

 **NB**: I use Russian in notebooks.